zeroregard/Ars-Affinity/PERK_SYSTEM_OVERHAUL_LOG.md

 2. Comprehensive testing of all functionality
 3. Performance optimization if needed
 4. Documentation updates

+## Recent Changes

+### Removed Potions and Affinity Anchor Charm
+- [x] **Removed all affinity potions**: Deleted all potion effects and potions that increased affinity percentages
+- [x] **Removed Affinity Anchor Charm**: Deleted the charm item that prevented affinity changes
+- [x] **Cleaned up related files**: Removed all associated models, recipes, language entries, and configuration options
+- [x] **Updated spell tracking**: Removed anchor charm checks from spell tracking mixin
+- [x] **Simplified data generation**: Removed potion and charm recipe/model generation

+This removal aligns with the migration away from pure affinity-based progression to the new point-buy perk system.

+### Adjusted Point Gain Rate
+- [x] **Reduced affinity gain multiplier**: Changed from 0.0025 to 0.0001 (25x reduction)
+- [x] **Balanced progression**: Players now need ~10,000 mana worth of spells per point gained
+- [x] **Meaningful progression**: Maxing a school (4-8 perks) requires significant spell usage

+This ensures the perk system provides meaningful progression without being too easy to max out.

+### Implemented Global Scaling System
+- [x] **Added global scaling configuration**: New config options for global scaling decay strength and minimum factor
+- [x] **Implemented cross-school scaling**: The more total points you have across all schools, the harder it becomes to gain points in any school
+- [x] **Encourages specialization**: Players can still spread points across schools, but specializing in one school is more efficient
+- [x] **Configurable scaling**: Server admins can adjust how aggressive the global scaling is
+- [x] **Combined scaling**: Both school-specific and global scaling work together multiplicatively

+This creates meaningful choices between specializing in one school vs. spreading points across multiple schools, encouraging but not mandating specialization.

+### Enhanced Reset Command
+- [x] **Updated reset command syntax**: Now supports `/ars-affinity reset <school|all>` instead of just resetting all
+- [x] **Created reusable chat message system**: ChatMessageHelper class for consistent messaging
+- [x] **Added specific school reset**: Players can reset individual schools with `/ars-affinity reset fire`
+- [x] **Added all schools reset**: Players can reset all schools with `/ars-affinity reset all`
+- [x] **Enhanced feedback**: Chat messages show exactly how many points were reset
+- [x] **Prepared for consumables**: Chat message system is designed to be reusable for future consumable items

+This makes the reset functionality more flexible and prepares the foundation for consumable reset items.

+### Tablet of Amnesia
+- [x] **Created Tablet of Amnesia item**: A consumable tablet that resets affinity progress in a specific school
+- [x] **Essence-based school detection**: Tablet must be augmented with an essence to determine which school to reset
+- [x] **School-specific recipes**: Separate recipes for each school using their respective essences
+- [x] **Reusable chat messaging**: Uses the same ChatMessageHelper system as the reset command
+- [x] **Proper item properties**: Consumable food item with appropriate tooltips and usage instructions
+- [x] **Complete asset pipeline**: Textures, models, recipes, and language entries all created

+**Usage:**
+1. Craft base tablet using book + 4 paper (100 source cost)
+2. Augment with 4 essences of desired school (200 source cost)
+3. Right-click to consume and reset that school's affinity to 0 points

+This provides players with a consumable way to reset specific schools, encouraging strategic specialization choices.

 ## Notes
 - Keep existing perk effects, just change how they're allocated